lawrennd/old_talks/_posts/2014-3-20-modelling-with-massively-missing-data.md

   can be adapted at 'runtime' as the data evolves, we don't want to be limited by decisions made at 'design time' when perhaps a more limited feature set existed.
   This poses particular challenges that we will address in this talk.
-:venue: Facebook, Menlo Park, CA
+venue: Facebook, Menlo Park, CA
-:linkpdf: '"http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/talks/" # "missing_facebook14.pdf"'
+linkpdf: '"http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/talks/" # "missing_facebook14.pdf"'
-:year: '2014'
+year: '2014'
-:month: mar
-:day: '20'
-:month_numeric: '3'
+month: '3'
+day: '20'
+layout: talk
+key: Lawrence:facebook14
 ---